Kaiwenese/Financial-Time-Series-Forecasting-based-on-SVM-and-other-ML-techniques/README.md

 ## Results

-The performance of the SVM-based and LSTM-based forecasting models is evaluated using Root Mean Squared Error (RMSE) metrics.
+The performance of the SVM-based and LSTM-based forecasting models is evaluated using Root Mean Squared Error (RMSE) metric since the orginal data and prediction result are in regression form.
 The results show that the LSTM-based model outperforms the SVM-based model in terms of forecasting accuracy.

 ## Conclusion